-2.11 Employee Benefits
+2.7 Employee Benefits

-The Company provides post-employment benefits to employees through a defined benefit plan, certain defined contribution plans, and other employee benefits which are recognized as follows:
+The Company provides post-employment benefits to employees through a defined benefit plan and defined contribution plans, and other employee benefits.

-(a) Short-term employee benefits
+(a) Short-term Employee Benefits

 Short-term employee benefits include salaries, contributions to government agencies, and non-monetary benefits provided to current employees, which are expected to be settled before 12 months after the end of the reporting period during which employee services are rendered, but does not include termination benefits.